Skip to Content

 Ride Tram 28

-It’s also a great way to understand the geography of the city by driving past the main Lisbon points of interest, including São Jorge Castle, Lisbon Cathedral, Miradouro de Santa Luzia, Miradouro das Portas do Sol.
+It’s also a great way to understand the geography of the city by driving past the main Lisbon points of interest, including São Jorge Castle, the Cathedral, Miradouro de Santa Luzia, Miradouro das Portas do Sol.

 Lisbon, and especially the Alfama, is a hilly city, so this way you also get to avoid some steep uphill walking, which doesn’t hurt!